-The economic burden of schizophrenia, bipolar disorder, and major depressive disorder in adults in Missouri is estimated to be at least 2 billion dollars for each serious mental illness Due to symptom overlap, diagnoses of mental illnesses are not mutually exclusive, therefore, patients with two or more diagnoses may be represented in multiple categories.
+The economic burden of schizophrenia, bipolar disorder, and major depressive disorder in adults in the U.S. is estimated to be at least 125 billion dollars for each serious mental illness Due to symptom overlap, diagnoses of mental illnesses are not mutually exclusive, therefore, patients with two or more diagnoses may be represented in multiple categories.
 Source: MacEwan JP, Seabury S, et al. Pharmaceutical innovation in the treatment of schizophrenia and mental disorders compared with other diseases.
 Innov Clin Neurosci.
 2016 Aug 1;13(7-8):17-25.
-See appendix for original sources Economic burden of serious mental illness UNITED STATES 2015
+See appendix for original sources USC Schaeffer | 37 ACKNOWLEDGMENTS Authors:

-The economic burden of schizophrenia, bipolar disorder, and major depressive disorder in adults in the U.S. is estimated to be at least 125 billion dollars for each serious mental illness Due to symptom overlap, diagnoses of mental illnesses are not mutually exclusive, therefore, patients with two or more diagnoses may be represented in multiple categories.
-USC Schaeffer | 38 ACKNOWLEDGMENTS Funding for this project was provided through an unrestricted grant from Alkermes.
+Hanke Heun-Johnson, PhD Michael Menchine, MD, MPH Dana P. Goldman, PhD Seth A. Seabury, PhD Funding for this project was provided through an unrestricted grant from Alkermes.
+Goldman and Seabury are consultants to Precision Health Economics, LLC and Goldman holds equity (<1%) in its parent firm.
 This work was done as part of the Keck-Schaeffer Initiative for Population Health Policy.
 We also acknowledge comments and contributions to this work from the National Council for Behavioral Health and the Behavioral Health + Economics Network.

 References, data sources and methods are described in more detail in the online appendix.
-This chartbook and the appendix can be downloaded at: http://healthpolicy.usc.edu/Keck\Schaeffer\Initiative.aspx USC Schaeffer Leonard D. Schaeffer Center for Health Policy & Economics
+This chartbook and the appendix can be downloaded at: http://healthpolicy.usc.edu/Keck_Schaeffer_Initiative.aspx USC Schaeffer Leonard D. Schaeffer Center for Health Policy & Economics